Two students in a Francis Drake standard en suite room

 Here you can find some of our most frequently asked questions about the Accommodation Portal and life in halls.
 From lost passwords to TV licences, you'll find lots of useful information to help you access the Portal, make rent payments and familiarise yourself with your new home.

 If you have a question that isn't answered here, feel free to contact the Accommodation Team to ask.
-You can email us at uniaccommodation@plymouth.ac.uk, or contact us during our daily live chat sessions on Facebook and Instagram.
-We're online every weekday between 2pm and 4pm.
+You can email us at uniaccommodation@plymouth.ac.uk, or contact us on Facebook or Instagram

 Student Ambassadors helping new arrivals to move in to Radnor Hall